-Your coccyx (tailbone) is the bone at the very end of your spine.
+Your tailbone (coccyx) is the bone at the very end of your spine.
 Most tailbone injuries are caused by a “seated” fall or direct blow.
 Often, the area around your tailbone is just bruised.
-But sometimes the bone itself may fracture (break).
+But sometimes the bone itself may break (fracture).
 A tailbone fracture can be very painful and may take some time to heal.

 Women are more likely to injure their tailbones than men.
 That's because the bone is more exposed in women.
 In some cases, tailbones can fracture during childbirth.

 Tailbone injuries are likely to cause pain, swelling, and bruising.
-Sitting or passing stool may be especially painful.
+Sitting or having a bowel movement may be especially painful.
 Still, most tailbone fractures are not medical emergencies.
-Go to your doctor for treatment.
+Go to your healthcare provider for treatment.
 Seek emergency care if you have extreme pain, tingling, or weakness in one or both legs.

-A doctor will examine your tailbone.
+A healthcare provider will examine your tailbone.
 This is done by gently inserting a gloved finger into your rectum.

 X-rays may be taken to check the extent of the injury.

-You may be given medication to ease discomfort.
+You may be given medicine to ease discomfort.